blackmann/blackmann.github.io_2022-23/blog/2022-05-29-advise-to-my-brother.md

 <!-- truncate -->

-I actually started off by stating that he didn't need to listen to me because normally, people know what they want and advise means nothing in a lot of cases.
+I actually started off by stating that he didn't need to listen to me because normally, people know what they want and advice means nothing in a lot of cases.
 But I was going to talk anyway, and it's up to him to take it or leave it.

 What did I say?